 We all have personal reasons for procrastinating.
 And it’s easy to fall into the trap of thinking it’s not a big deal.

-So, in this blog post, I’ll cover 14 tip to stop procrastinating—even when you don’t feeling lazy or experiencing a complete lack of motivation.
+So, in this blog post, I’ll cover 14 tips to stop procrastinating—even when you don’t feel lazy or experiencing a complete lack of motivation.

 You’ll find that this article has a “choose your own adventure” list of ideas.
 This means you don’t need to do all of them to overcome procrastination.
 Instead, I encourage you to pick and choose the ones that work well for your personal situation and try to build it as a habit.